Healthcare in Italy: Performance

 The Italian National Outcomes Programme (in Italian: Programma Nazionale Esiti) permits the measurement of variation in the quality and outcomes of care by region, which is very considerable.
 It is published annually by the National Agency for Regional Health Services (Agenzia Nazionale per i Servizi Sanitari Regionali, Agenas).
-So, for example, in 2016 the proportion of patients receiving coronary angioplasty within 48 hours of a heart attack varies from about 15% in some regions, such as Marche, Molise and Basilicata to nearly 50% in the northern regions Valle d'Aosta and Liguria.
+For example, in 2016 the proportion of patients receiving coronary angioplasty within 48 hours of a heart attack varied from about 15% in some regions, such as Marche, Molise, and Basilicata, to nearly 50% in the northern regions Valle d'Aosta and Liguria.
 Measured at Local Health Authority level, the levels varied between 5% and more than 60%.
 This geographic variability was the greatest of any of the 11 countries studied by the OECD.
 There is evidence of internal patient movement probably driven by a search for better quality care generally from the poorer and less developed southern regions to the more prosperous north.